pfnet-research/BMI219-2017-DeepQSAR/commentary.md

 ## Preprocessing

-We encode labels into ternary values.
+Assay outcomes are encoded into *ternary* (not binary) labels.
 Active and Inactive are converted as 0 and 1, respectively.
-If a compound is not found in some task, or has labels other than Active or Inactive, its label corresponds to the task is set to -1 that indicates "missing".
+If a substance is not found in a task, or has labels other than Active or Inactive, its label corresponds to the task is set to -1 that indicates "missing".

-Compounds are converted into fixed-length bit vectors called *fingerprint*.
+Substances are converted into fixed-length bit vectors (2048 bit in this example) called *fingerprint*.
 There are many algorithms and softwares to encode compounds to fingerprint.
-In the original paper [1], the authors used [DRAGON](https://chm.kode-solutions.net/products_dragon.php).
+In the original paper, the authors used [DRAGON](https://chm.kode-solutions.net/products_dragon.php).
-But as it is a proprietary software, we use the ECFP algorithm implemented in RDKit instead.
+But as it is a proprietary software, we use Extended Connectivity Fingerprint (ECFP) [2], which is one of the most popular encoding methods, implemented in RDKit instead.

 In summary, the preprocessed dataset consists of 19 tasks, each of which is a pair of a list of fingerprints and a list of labels.
-In the context of machine learning, the input data fed to the model (fingerprint in this context) is called *feature*, or *feature vector*.
+In the context of machine learning problems, the input information (fingerprints in this example) which we extract from raw data and which represents the characteristics of the data is called a *feature vector*, or a *feature* in short.

 # Model